 This page provides move information about ProQuest's Open Access Publishing PLUS service and contains a link to an FAQ you may find helpful.

 The Library serves as a gatekeeper in the dissertation submission process.
 We "press the button" for final submission of your dissertation to ProQuest for publication.
-The Library will also provide assistance as you navigate the various phases of dissertation submission and publication.
+The Library will also provide assistance as you navigate the publishing website.